Fsmash/demo/README.md

 Again, let's break it down.
 A integral approach to programming.

 **state**: Exactly what is it?
 Well simply put it is the "memory" of the program.
-Memory is constantly evolving and changing in the **runtime** of the program.
-The data loaded in by a program is changing and updating constantly if does anything intersting.
+Memory is constantly evolving and changing in the **runtime** of the program if it does anything intersting.

 **runtime**: The lifetime of the program.
 What is in memory and what is being done while the program is running.
 It ends when you close it.
 In this context when you close the tab or the browser.
 A lot of thought goes into here.
 Like efficiency and making sure that when you actually close the program it frees up any resources (memory, processes, etc.) that it was using.
 In our case here with Javascript, the browser should handle all this for us.
 Where the **frontend** code is being ran.

 So tying in this with the context of our program with "const" we can see that it is saying that the memory that is referring to these **objects** can't be reassigned.
-The data is "immutable".
+The variable is "immutable".
 Which is a fancy of saying can't be changed.
 Here is where the devil in the detail is.

     "...the memory that is referring to these **objects** can't be reassigned."